Martingale driven BSDEs, PDEs and other related deterministic problems: Examples of applications

 \subsection{Parabolic semi-linear PDEs with distributional drift}

-In this subsection we will use the formalism and results obtained by in \cite{frw1} and \cite{frw2}, see also \cite{trutnau} and \cite{diel} for more recent developments in dimension 1.
-Those authors make reference to stochastic differential equations with distributional drift whose solution are possibly non-semimartingales.
-Those papers introduced a suitable framework of Martingale Problem related to a PDE operator involving a distributional drift $b'$ which is the derivative of a continuous function. \cite{issoglio} established a first work in the $n$-dimensional setting, later developments were discussed by \cite{cannizzaro2015}.
-Other Markov processes associated to diffusion operators which are not semimartingales were produced when the diffusion operator is in divergence form, see e.g. \cite{rozkosz} or Markov processes associated to singular PDEs involving paracontrolled distributions introduced in \cite{cannizzaro2015}.
+The context of this subsection is the one introduced by Flandoli, Russo \& Wolf in \cite{frw1} and \cite{frw2}), see also \cite{russo_trutnau07}, \cite{diel} for recent developments.
+We refer to Section 4.3 of \cite{paper2} for a more detailed introduction.
+In particular \cite{frw1, frw2} consider stochastic differential equations with distributional drift, whose solution are possibly non-semimartingales.
+These authors introduced a suitable framework of a martingale problem related to a PDE operator involving a distributional drift $b'$ which is the derivative of a continuous function. \cite{issoglio} approached the $n$-dimensional setting for the first time and later developments were discussed by \cite{cannizzaro2015} studying singular SDEs involving paracontrolled distributions.
+Other Markov processes associated to diffusion operators which are not semimartingales were produced when the diffusion operator is in divergence form, see e.g. \cite{rozkosz}. \cite{wurzer} linked second order ODEs with a distributional coefficient and BSDEs.
+In those BSDEs the final horizon was a stopping time. \cite{issoglio_jing16} and \cite{issoglio} have considered a class of BSDEs involving distributions in their setting.